matuteiglesias/journal/content/Accounting/2025-07-06_Processed_Financial_Data_with_Pandas_for_Monthly_A.md

 **🕒 00:55–01:10**
 **🏷️ Labels**: Data_Processing, Financial_Analysis, Pandas, CSV, Datetime
 **📂 Project**: Accounting
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to process and analyze multiple financial data files to generate a unified DataFrame for aggregation and analysis.
+The goal of this session was to process and analyze multiple financial data files to generate a unified [[DataFrame]] for aggregation and analysis.

 ### Key Activities
 - Conducted a diagnostic overview of financial data files, assessing their status and contents.